 The recommended OptiMind dosage is 1-2 capsules.
-We usually took it in the morning with or before breakfast.
+I recommend taking OptiMind with or after eating food.

 Keep in mind that this nootropic supplement contains a very high dosage of caffeine, so never take it after 2 PM.
-And be careful with additional caffeine intake, such as with coffee.
+And be careful with additional caffeine intake.

-Since we don’t know the exact amount of all ingredients in this nootropic stack, it’s a bit harder recommending the optimal daily dosage.
+Since we don’t know the exact amount of all ingredients in this nootropic stack, it is impossible to recommend OptiMind pills.

 OptiMind Side Effects

-But again, since we don’t know the exact amount of all ingredients in the stack, it is impossible to say if OptiMind is completely side-effects free supplement.
+But again, since we don’t know the exact amount of all ingredients in the stack, it is impossible to say if OptiMind is completely side-effects free.